Surge Protection Devices

 Each year about 2 million flashes of lightning occur on the Iberian Peninsula.
 Lightning can strike a building directly, the ground nearby, or even overhead power lines miles away and cause power surges.
 Mains electric cables, TV/Sat and telephone cables which enter from the outside of a building act as conductors for lightning strikes and can facilitate the way for power surges.

 When a power surge strikes it shows no mercy and will strike every appliance on a search and destroy mission.
 Protection for the whole house can only be provided by a Surge Protection Device (SPD) connected to the entire electrical installation in the consumer unit.
-This is the only way to fully safeguard everything in the home.
+It is the only way to fully safeguard everything in the home.

 Considering unpredictable power surges in Spain, it is recommended to fit a Surge Protection Device (SPD) to all properties.
 They are strongly recommended for installations in rural areas supplied with solar energy systems exposed to high risks of lightning.